Lumasonic/Lumasonic/docs/08-Lumasonic/01-lumasonic-overview.md

 The codec is extremely lightweight and embeddable, and intended to enable a growing ecosystem of multisensory and neural entrainment hardware.

+Below is an example use case for hardware designed to deliver Lumasonic experiences.
+We may in the future release the CAD files and reference design for the lighting controller (or at least some basic guidance for using the sACN functionality within [PrismVST](../03-Prism-VST/01-prism-plugin-overview.md) and [PrismMonitor](../05-Prism-Monitor/01-prism-monitor-overview.md) with off-the-shelf hardware).

 ---

 ### Hardware